A Note on the Oscillatory Behavior of Impulsive Differential Equations with Piecewise Constant Arguments via Difference Equations: Recent Advances on Oscillations in Differential Equations with Piecewise Constant Argument

-In \cite{Kuo_pinto_2013} (2013), K.-S. Chiu and M. Pinto studied the scalar DEPCAG.
+In 2013, K.-S.~Chiu and M.~Pinto~\cite{Kuo_pinto_2013} investigated the scalar differential equation with a generalized piecewise constant argument:

-where \( a(t) \) and \( b(t) \) are real continuous functions on \( \mathbb{R} \).
-They investigated oscillatory and periodic solutions.
-This pioneering work appears to be the first to address such solutions for equations with a generalized piecewise constant argument.
-However, it assumes solution continuity and does not cover the IDEPCA or IDEPCAG cases.\\
+where \(a(t)\) and \(b(t)\) are continuous real-valued functions on \(\mathbb{R}\).
+Their analysis focused on the existence of oscillatory and periodic solutions.
+This work appears to be the first to systematically address such properties for equations involving generalized piecewise constant arguments.
+However, their study assumes the continuity of solutions and does not extend to impulsive settings such as IDEPCA or IDEPCAG.\\